sanidhya0380/My-Work/README.md

 My objective is to secure an entry level cybersecurity role such as SOC Analyst or Junior Penetration Tester, where I can leverage my hands‑on experience in ethical hacking, vulnerability assessment, and CTF challenges, while continuing to grow technically and help strengthen an organization’s security posture.

 ## Skills
-I excel in these given technical skills and many more:- Vulnerability Assessment <br>
+I excel in these given technical skills and many more:- <br>
+Vulnerability Assessment <br>
 Penetration Testing <br>
 Web Application Testing  <br>